 States may provide children with 12 months of continuous coverage through Medicaid and CHIP, even if the family's income changes during the year.

 Guaranteeing ongoing coverage ensures that children get appropriate care, and helps doctors develop relationships with children and their families.
 This option eliminates cycling on and off of coverage during the year.
 This also reduces state time and money that would be spent on unnecessary paperwork and preventable care needs.

-33 States use continuous eligibility to keep eligible children enrolled in Medicaid and/or CHIP.
+Thirty-three states use continuous eligibility to keep eligible children enrolled in Medicaid and/or CHIP.

 Lawfully Residing Immigrant Children and Pregnant Women

 States may provide Medicaid and CHIP coverage to children and pregnant women (up to age 19 for CHIP or up to age 21 for Medicaid) who are lawfully residing in the United States, including those within their first 5 years of having certain legal status.
 Previously, federal law required a 5-year waiting period before many legal immigrants could enroll in Medicaid and CHIP, although many states offered health coverage to these populations with state-only funds.

 For the list of states that provide Medicaid and/or CHIP coverage to lawfully residing immigrant children and pregnant women.